Updated: 3 days ago

 How can I overcome this obstacle?

 In order to feel safe to express ourselves it is paramount that we first understand the difference between demand and request.
 Psychologist Marshall Rosenberg(1) once said that it is essential that we communicate ‘requests’ and not ‘demands’.
 He described a request as ‘our gift to the other’ because we give the other the opportunity to contribute our well-being with no consequences.
-A demand on the other hand is something that we believe comes with punishment, rejection, shame or guilt in case we don’t do what is wanted from us.
+A demand on the other hand is something that we believe comes with punishment, rejection, shame or guilt in case we don’t do what is wanted of us.
 When we hear a demand rather than a request our capacity to respond empathically then often diminishes drastically.

 Therefore, in order to create an environment that is empathic and understanding we can do three things.
 First, we know our own needs.
 Second, we own our needs by expressing them.
 Third, we express requests and not demands.
 Only in doing so we can become more open, understanding and empathic towards our partners without feeling frustrated, angry and threatened for our needs to be stepped on – simply because we now own them.